 What to Expect After Surgery

-Patients who have urethral sling surgery typically go home 2 to 3 days after the operation as long as there are no complications.
+Urethral sling surgery can be safely performed in an outpatient surgery center.
 There is normally a 2-4 week recovery period, during which you should avoid doing too much activity to allow your body to properly heal.

 It’s likely you will feel some pain and discomfort where your incision is and you may feel some cramping in your abdomen.
 Your doctor will prescribe you medication to help with the pain during the first few days after surgery.
 If you continue to experience pain, be sure to contact your doctor immediately.